Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 ## Executive Frame

 Sutton SignWriting is not only a writing system.
-It is emerging research infrastructure.
-That framing fits conversations with a potential PI, lab, or institutional home that could anchor its development.
+It is also an existing body of tools, standards, data, and public resources that could support much more research if it had a stronger institutional home.

 ## Mission Statement

-The mission of this project is to give Sutton SignWriting a durable academic home so its existing standards, tools, datasets, and research pathways can be stabilized, studied, preserved, and extended.
+The mission of this project is to give Sutton SignWriting a stable academic home so its existing standards, tools, datasets, and research pathways can be maintained, studied, preserved, and extended.

-In practical terms, that means moving from informal stewardship of a globally used system to durable institutional care that can support research, preservation, and future growth.
+In practical terms, that means moving from informal stewardship of a globally used system to stronger institutional support that can sustain research, preservation, and future growth.

 ## What Sutton SignWriting Is